-On the other hand, in the situation of increasing ownership through open market purchases by an acquiring party, certain damage mitigation measures may be taken by a target company
+On the other hand, in the situation of increasing ownership through open market purchases by an acquiring party, certain damage mitigation measures may be taken by a target company against90 an acquiring party which disputes the legality of invocation of countermeasures by making purchases in excess of the threshold in the response policy.
+In practice, response

-90 Nippo Sangyo case (Nagoya High Court decision, April 22, 2021), Fuji Kosan case (Tokyo High Court decision, August 10, 2021), Tokyo Kikai Seisakusho case (Supreme Court decision, November 18, 2021), among others.
+87 Nippo Sangyo case (Nagoya High Court decision, April 22, 2021), Fuji Kosan case (Tokyo High Court decision, August 10, 2021), Tokyo Kikai Seisakusho case (Supreme Court decision, November 18, 2021), among others.

-91 Advocates have pointed out that if stock acquisition rights with unequal conditions for exercise, which cannot be exercised by an acquiring party, are issued, there may be a distortion in shareholder decision-making in the sense that there is a motive to approve the countermeasure at the shareholders' meeting separate and independent of the decision on the merits of the acquisition, since the shareholders other than the acquiring party can gain economic benefits by exercising their rights and increasing their ownership percentage.
+88 Advocates have pointed out that if stock acquisition rights with unequal conditions for exercise, which cannot be exercised by an acquiring party, are issued, there may be a distortion in shareholder decision-making in the sense that there is a motive to approve the countermeasure at the shareholders' meeting separate and independent of the decision on the merits of the acquisition, since the shareholders other than the acquiring party can gain economic benefits by exercising their rights and increasing their ownership percentage.

-92 The same concept is expressed in the 2008 Report.
+89 The same concept is expressed in the 2008 Report.